-Findings: As previously discussed under criterion 33.815.225 A 1, the visual impact of the facility has been minimized by pipe mounting four of the antennas and four of the microwave dishes against the existing penthouse stairwell which helps to minimize visual clutter.
-All antennas, microwave dishes and visible accessory cables and conduits are required per conditions of approval to be painted to help minimize their appearance.
-Thus the visual impact has been significantly reduced and this criterion is met.
+Findings: As previously discussed under criterion 33.815.225 A 1, the visual impact of the antennas has been minimized by the use of slender pipe mounts and painting to match the building; thus the visual impact has been significantly reduced.
+This criterion is met.